Spanish 2 Avancemos Workbook Answer Key: Unlock Every Bonus Point Before The Semester Ends!

 ¡Adelante!
 El mundo está listo para escucharte.

 Ahora, con cada palabra escrita y cada meta alcanzada, llevas contigo una pieza más del rompecabezas que es tu identidad bilingüe.
-Because of that, el español no solo se convierte en una herramienta, sino en un compañero silencioso que te acompañará en cada paso del camino, recordándote siempre que el verdadero aprendizaje trasciende lo que se puede medir en exámenes o certificaciones.
+El español no solo se convierte en una herramienta, sino en un compañero silencioso que te acompañará en cada paso del camino, recordándote siempre que el verdadero aprendizaje trasciende lo que se puede medir en exámenes o certificaciones.
 Se mide en la sonrisa de alivio al entender una broma, en la emoción de seguir una conversación sin esfuerzo, en la satisfacción de poder ayudar a alguien gracias a tus nuevas habilidades Which is the point..